 Class Placement is a collaborative, involved process aimed at maintaining well-balanced, successful classrooms.
 The needs of each child over a three-year cycle are considered and weighed in an effort to meet individual and group needs.
-Reassignment during the three-year cycle is a rare occurrence, happening only when it is deemed to be in the child's best interest, after sustained collaboration and problem-solving among parents/guardians, teachers, and administration.
+Reassignment during the three-year cycle is a rare occurrence, happening only when it is deemed to be in the child's best interest, after teachers, and administration.
 Specific classroom requests are not permitted.
 Requests for re-assignment for the following year must be submitted during the academic school year.